What is Erectile Dysfunction?

 ED is sometimes called impotence, but whatever label is applied, men who are afflicted all face the same anxiety and embarrassment over performance issues.
 These emotions can literally set in motion further inability to perform, avoidance of sex and withdrawal from intimate relationships.

 Men need to be reminded that ED is a treatable medical condition that is not related to masculinity or sexual prowess.
+At Elna, we are dedicated to provide our patients with the latest solutions to erectile dysfunction.
+Call us at 514-473-5224 to ask about being treated for ED.

 The Causes of ED